-To get started, we need to open System Preferences.
-In the Keyboard section, choose Shortcuts, then Services.
-Find Text, "OmniFocus 2: Send to Inbox", and then set a shortcut.
-(It is best to choose an uncommon one that won't conflict with other applications' commands, such as Command-F6.)
+To get started, first open the Clippings pane of OmniFocus Preferences.
+In the Clippings Shortcut field, enter a shortcut.
+(It is best to choose an uncommon one that won't conflict with other applications' commands, such as Command- F6.)
 Then, quit and reopen any applications where you'd like to use the shortcut.